mopdoc/sap-automated-deployment-scripts/sapbastionsetup/README.md

 For the script configuration add your IBM Cloud API Key in `terraform.tfvars`.

 ## VSI Configuration
-The VSI is configured with Red Hat Enterprise Linux 7.6 for SAP HANA (amd64), has two SSH keys configured to access as root user on SSH and 3 storage volumes as described below in the file `input.auto.tfvars`
+The VSI is configured with Red Hat Enterprise Linux 8.3 (amd64), has two SSH keys configured to access as root user on SSH and 3 storage volumes as described below in the file `input.auto.tfvars`

 ## Input parameter file